Welcome to Winter Park

 Tree Skiers Rate Eagle Wind Tops

 - There are two routes to this terrain.
 Go down Switchyard toward Village Way and take the long Thunderbird Traverse through the trees to reach the base of the Eagle Wind lift.
-The other route is to ride the Panoramic Express and ski down Village Way to a gate that, when officially open, takes you to the top of the Eagle Wind area.
+The other option is to ride the Panoramic Express and ski down Village Way to a gate that, when officially open, takes you to the top of the Eagle Wind area.

 Please note: The Winter Park Ski Patrol asks all skiers and snowboarders entering these areas to ski or ride with a partner.